 The previous microphone can be used on drums, but when you really need to capture the low-end sounds you can’t go wrong with a bass mic.
 Many producers will keep a few of these mics on hand for recording bass, mainly drums.
 These mics are also commonly known as kick drum mics.
 They also work well on bass cabinets and are recommended to keep around your studio for capturing those lower sounds effectively.
 These mics have a frequency response that includes a low-end boost, small scoops in the mids, and a presence boost at 4K.

 - Multi-Pattern Mic

 These mics have a dual capsule design that allows you to switch around between 3 different polar patterns; cardioid, omnidirectional, and figure-8.
 This makes this microphone highly versatile and a must-have for any studio productions.
 However, this is not recommended for beginners as it has a steep learning curve and what it can do can be accomplished slightly easier with less expensive microphones.
 However, this does not mean that beginners should disregard these types of mics completely.
 The quicker a musician can master multi-pattern mics, the quicker they will notice vast improvements in their recording quality.

 - Ribbon Mics

 Ribbon mics are in their own special category of microphones because rather than using a diaphragm to record audio, they use a small aluminium ribbon.
-These microphones are on the higher end of the cost spectrum and are a bit more rare in studios because of how cost prohibitive they can become.
-Features of this mic include a standard figure-8 polar pattern, increased durability, and high frequency sensitivity when compared to less expensive microphones.
+These microphones are on the higher end of the cost spectrum and are a bit rarer in studios because of how cost-prohibitive they can become.
+Features of this mic include a standard figure-8 polar pattern, increased durability, and high-frequency sensitivity when compared to less expensive microphones.
 These mics are also great for brass and woodwind recordings, strings, and they are becoming an industry standard for guitars.

 - USB Mics